*This post may contain affiliate links. For more information, please visit my affiliate disclaimer here.

 How Much Money Can You Make As A Freelance Writer?

 I have a friend who writes magazine articles and is regularly paid $600 PER ARTICLE.
 Can you imagine?!
-And it doesn’t stop there, either.
+It doesn’t stop there, either.

 The more technical your content and the more experience you have under your belt, the more you can charge.